divijghose/firedrake/Firedrake-meeting-2025-11-04.md

 What needs to happen with https://github.com/firedrakeproject/firedrake/pull/4675?
 Shall we merge this ASAP and make a new patch release?

+## JHC: `mesh_unique` breaking API change

+(Firedrake #3478)[https://github.com/firedrakeproject/firedrake/pull/3478] changed the return value of `MixedFunctionSpace.mesh()` from a `Mesh` to a `MeshSequence`.
+There wasn't an approval for this PR so this API change didn't get much (any?) discussion.
+Its a fairly major API change that will require changes in a lot of downstream code.
+Are we happy with this API change?

+Can we ease downstream code changes, e.g. a `FunctionSpace.unique_mesh` property that errors if there are multiple meshes?

 ## CW: Remove mailing list from website?

 https://github.com/firedrakeproject/firedrake/pull/4691